Checking vs. savings accounts

 - You want features like overdraft protection and bill pay

 - You want a debit card to make purchases

 Pick a savings account if …

-- You don’t need easy access to your money
+- You have funds you don’t need to access daily

 - You’re looking to save money and earn interest